Loans can come with two different types of interest rates: fixed-rate lonas or variable-rate.

 Once you know what you’re looking for, it’s time to start looking for lenders.

-As you search for the perfect lender, be sure to get and compare quotes from at least three or four different loan providers.
-This will help ensure that you get the best interest rates and loan terms possible.
+As you search for the perfect lender, be sure to get and compare quotes from at least three or four different providers.
+This will help ensure that you get the best interest rates and terms possible.

 Don’t settle for the first option you find.